ACTIVE STEWARDSHIP ENGAGEMENT PROGRAM

 Easily expand your engagement reach with Active Stewardship Engagement.

 Engaging with all your portfolio companies can be challenging amid growing mandatory and voluntary obligations.
-Through Glass Lewis' Active Stewardship Engagement program, investors collaborate with 200+ companies, helping to demonstrate meaningful progress.
+Active Stewardship Engagement helps investors scale their engagement program by participating in outsourced engagements, led by Glass Lewis' stewardship team.

 Key Features and Benefits